-We have recently conducted a genome-wide association study (GWAS) in ~760 long-lived individuals (94-110 years) and 1,085 younger controls (45-77 years) that revealed the APOE ε4 allele as the strongest factor influencing life and health span in humans.
-The same data set is currently being analyzed to evaluate the influence of copy number variations (CNVs) on longevity.
-Other GWAS using various microarrays are ongoing.
-In addition, we are sequencing whole genomes of centenarians.
+We have conducted two genome-wide association studies (GWAS) in long-lived individuals (94-110 years) and younger controls (45-77 years).
+One of these identified the APOE ε4 allele as the strongest factor influencing life and health span in humans.
+The other showed a new longevity-associated locus in the RAD50/IL13 region.
+Additional GWAS using various microarrays are ongoing.
 The projects are aimed at increasing the number of longevity-relevant variants and the obtained results may serve as a basis for functional studies.
-Collaboration partners are Michael Krawczak and Amke Caliebe from the Institute of Medical Informatics and Statistics at Kiel University.

-In connection with these studies the book by Andreas Labes and Stefan Schreiber "100 Jahre Leben", has been published, please refer to the gallery below for some photos of Andreas Labes.
+In connection with these studies the book "100 Jahre Leben" has been published by Andreas Labes and Stefan Schreiber; please refer to the gallery below for some photos taken by Andreas Labes.